Nov 21, 2018

 CHARLES SILVERSTEIN: The decision was made to attack what we called the gatekeepers of American attitudes.

-JAD ABUMRAD: This is Charles Silverstein.
-He was that young therapist in training with the flyer.
+JAD: This is Charles Silverstein.
+He was that young therapist in training with the flier.
 Unbeknownst to Gerry he was gay, and was part of a growing movement of activists that were targeting people like Gerry.

-CHARLES SILVERSTEIN: You have to understand that the behaviourists have a different point of view.
+CHARLES SILVERSTEIN: You have to understand that the behaviorists have a different point of view.

 CHARLES SILVERSTEIN: I would say many of them were.

-TAPE ARCHIVAL: Now, if you would like a dialogue to begin, let it begin now.
+[ARCHIVE CLIP: Now, if you would like a dialogue to begin, let it begin now.]

 GERRY DAVISON: Very polite and friendly.

-JAD ABUMRAD: Simply handed him a flyer said hey me and a few folks are doing a thing, come by.
+JAD: Simply handed him a flier said hey me and a few folks are doing a thing, come by.
 Charlie says he just had a sense.

 CHARLES SILVERSTEIN: His heart was in the right place.